ipspace/netlab/docs/module/vlan.md

 * VLAN numbers are globally unique (you're not reusing 802.1q values)
 * Every VLAN is contiguous and might span multiple physical links (please note that VLANs bridged across VXLAN or MPLS are still contiguous)
 * Every VLAN uses a unique IP subnet across all physical links where it's used.
+* On access links, all VLAN-capable devices connected to a link use the same access VLAN.
+* On trunk links, all VLAN-capable devices using native VLAN use the same native VLAN.

 It might be possible to build topologies that deviate from these rules, but don't be surprised when the results look weird.